 I (generally) get along better with women.

-This may have to do with the above – women are generally more open about their feelings, have more interest in talking about those emotions, and are more perceptive about non-verbal communication.
-I find I can simply have more vibrant and extensive conversations with them than I do with most of the dudes I know.
+This may have to do with the above – women are generally more open about their feelings, have more interest in talking about emotions, and are more perceptive about non-verbal communication.
+I find I can simply have more honest and low-effort conversations with them than I do with most of the guys I know.

 Voicing opinions is good.